- YIELDS | 4 SERVINGS

 Simple and amazing, this is one of our all-time favorite dishes so when I announce it’s on the menu, everyone shows up for dinner.
-The lemon zest gives this vegetarian dish a fresh and zingy flavor and you won’t believe how many ways you can prepare this combination.
+The lemon zest gives this vegetarian dish a fresh and zingy flavor, and you won’t believe how many ways you can prepare this combination.
 Substitute spinach, kale, or your favorite seasonal greens.
+Use grains instead of pasta to make it gluten free.
 Vary the amount of garlic you use to suit your taste or substitute the lemon zest with orange zest.

-2. While you wait for the water to boil, rinse and dry the chard, remove the leaves from the stems.
-Chop the stems into 1/2 pieces and coarsely cut up the chard leaves, keep stems and leaves separate.
+- While you wait for the water to boil, rinse and dry the chard, removing the leaves from the stems.
+Chop the stems into 1/2-inch pieces and coarsely cut up the chard leaves, keep stems and leaves separate.

-4. Sauté garlic in the olive oil, and then add Swiss chard stems and sauté for 6-8 minutes or until tender.
-Add the leaves next , stir and cover and sauté until wilted, about 3-5 minutes.
+- Sauté garlic in the olive oil, and then add Swiss chard stems and sauté for 6-8 minutes or until tender.
+Add the leaves next and stir.
+Cover and sauté until wilted, about 3-5 minutes.